Remnants and Part Picking Vital For Europe’s Finest

 And RADAN’s renowned capability for handling remnants also ensures that material wastage is kept to a minimum, having a positive impact on the company’s bottom line.
 “We have a number of nests that don’t use the whole sheet.
 Where we have a remnant it’s transferred into an ‘Unreleased’ folder.
 Once we’ve run the nest that’s been produced from it it’s transferred into our ‘Remnants’ folder.
 When we create another nest, RADAN scans for remnants first, and puts as many parts as it can on those remnants before going on to use full sheets.
 This is done automatically and means we don’t have to buy as much raw material.”

 “For instance, instead of having small brackets spread all over the sheet, we’d rather sacrifice a bit of sheet space and have them in rows, which will save us time.
-Sheet utilisation is important, but it’s not always the best overall solution, so we make full use of the option to manually adjust the nest once RADAN has created it automatically.”
+Sheet utilization is important, but it’s not always the best overall solution, so we make full use of the option to manually adjust the nest once RADAN has created it automatically.”

 Three of Recol’s five engineers who use RADAN are virtually full time programmers on it.
 Each engineer decides which machine they create a nest for, depending on the requirements of the individual job.
 For example, components for an electronic digital display stand are produced mainly by punching, and are manufactured for various locations throughout the world, whereas the food hopper components need a perfect cut, so the outside profiles are always lasered.